Knob Noster, Missouri

 Knob Noster /ˈnɒb ˈnɒstər/ is a city in Johnson County, Missouri, United States.
-The population was 2,709 at the 2010 census.
+The population was 2,782 at the 2020 census.
 It is located adjacent to and closely associated with Whiteman Air Force Base.
 Knob Noster State Park is nearby.

 History

 Knob Noster was platted in 1856.
 The community, in the eastern part of Washington Township, was laid out in 1856 by William A. Wortham, and incorporated by act of legislature December 14, 1859.
 All authorities agree that the name is connected with the prominent mound or knob (or knobs) that stand isolated on the prairie near the town.
 The second part of the name is said to have been suggested by a school teacher, but its origin is uncertain.
-Eaton derives it from the Latin, interpreting the whole name as a barbarous mixture signifying "Our Knobs," an etymology which seems unlikely.
-Further light on the source of the name is needed.
+Surveyor and educator David Wolfe Eaton derived it from the Latin, interpreting the whole name as "Our Knobs".
 The town was removed to its present site when the Pacific Railroad was built.
 A post office has been in operation in Knob Noster since 1846.